 The discovery hash also strikes a nice balance between privacy and law enforcement needs.
 They can monitor the DHT to find unlawful content only after the content has been identified through good old-fashioned police work.
 Cease one criminal’s computer or files, and you can find out who else is offering the offending content on the network.

 When combined with peer-connection encryption, which IPFS already has, you get fairly good privacy protections.
 It’s a small change with a big impact.
 IPFS, BitTorrent, and other implementations of P2P networks definitely should implement this system.
 It allows for the use of peer-to-peer file-sharing tools for more use-cases, such as more private sharing swarms and direct transfer of private data between your devices.

 The added privacy protection is a must for IPFS to succeed as a replacement for HTTP on the web.
 The Brave web browser supports IPFS.
 Opera also has some limited support for IPFS.
-The experimental Beaker Browser supports Hypercore.
+The discontinued Beaker Browser supports Hypercore.
 The discontinued Maelstrom browser supported BitTorrent websites.
 The Agregore P2P concept browser supports all three protocols and more.